 This intensive institute (WHRI) is a unique space for learning about the theory and praxis of women’s human rights, preparing participants to use the UN system and the CEDAW convention to support local, national and international level activism.
-Participants will also develop facilitation and planning skills to engage in executing workshops and training for others on women’s human rights.
+Participants also develop facilitation and planning skills to engage in executing workshops and training for others on women’s human rights.
+This is a blended learning course, with an online program preceding and following the in-class component to enrich learning and offer additional participant support.

 The CEDAW Indígena is a training program that looks at CEDAW through the lens of Indigenous women’s experiences and activism, and in conjunction with other important UN documents, such as the UN Declaration on the Rights of Indigenous Peoples.
 This training first developed in collaboration with WHRI alumna, Wayunkerra (Karmen Ramirez Boscan), and is executed as a collaboration between the WHRI and partner organizations.